UnlockNYC/unlock-nyc-web/README.md

   ```
   npx tinacms dev -c "npx @11ty/eleventy --serve"
   ```
   This should give you both Tina CMS and the 11ty site on a `localhost`.
+NOTE: if this fails, you may need to run `npm install` locally first!

 - **remember**  to run `git pull` before trying to push code to a new branch on the github!